Private or Commercial Hot Air Balloon Pilot Training and Ground School

 For flight instruction in the Albuquerque area, Airborne Heat will furnish a balloon, instructor, crew member, propane, vehicle, insurance and the cost of the designated examiner for the checkride (the final flying and knowledge test) at a special discounted price year-round.

 Flight Training Information

-We can normally complete training in approximately 3-1/2 to 4 weeks for private certificate and 6 to 8 weeks for commercial certificate, weather permitting.
+We can normally complete training in approximately 4-6 weeks for private certificate and 8-9 weeks for commercial certificate, weather permitting.
 With our staff of highly trained professional pilots, you can be assured of the best instruction in technical and safety skills.
 Please note that the program is very physical.
 You will be helping to move equipment weighing several hundred pounds, and you may be jarred during high-wind or imperfectly executed landings.
 Therefore, we ask that you have no physical problems that would prohibit you from participating in these activities.

 Ground School Basics

 Ground School consists of three stages, including reviews and a series of quizzes to prepare you for the FAA written exam, and to give you the fundamental background to be a safe pilot.
 If you already have a powered aircraft pilot certificate and just want to add the balloon rating, the FAA written test is not required.
 The rate for one-on-one ground school is $750 plus books and FAA test.
 There is also an online option from the Albuquerque Aerostat Ascension Association (AAAA).
 Contact us for info.